SfN's Capitol Hill Day

 SfN’s 14th annual Hill Day will take place on Thursday, March 5, 2020.

 SfN’s 13th annual Hill Day took place on Thursday, March 7, 2019.
-At this year's Hill Day, there were 48 #NeuroAdvocates in attendance, representing 24 states and five different countries.
+At last year's Hill Day, there were 48 #NeuroAdvocates in attendance, representing 24 states and five different countries.
 Advocates walked a combined 400 miles that day.
 These neuroadvocates held meetings with 83 Congressional Offices, as well as delivered neuroscience advocacy materials to other offices on the Hill.
 As in previous years, SfN reached out directly to constituents of certain districts and invited them to take part in Hill Day.